ropensci/fellingdater/README.md

 ![](./figures/unnamed-chunk-8-1.png)<!-- -->

+Series *trs\_3* has no preserved sapwood.
+The arrow points away from the earliest possible felling date for this tree-ring series.

-A data set with series that have different felling dates.
-No common felling date can be presented.
+`dummy_3` is a simulated data set with series that have different felling dates.
+Hence, no common felling date can be presented.

 ``` r